 The HomeBuyer Report (Also known as a LEVEL 2 RICS survey) is a mid-range survey, designed by the Royal Institution of Chartered Surveyors (RICS).
-It follows a standardised structure, and uses clear, jargon-free language to make it easy for buyers to understand the structural defects that are present.
+Suitable for the majority of UK properties, its standardised structure and clear, jargon-free language makes it easy for buyers to understand the structural defects that are present.

-It includes a detailed inspection of the inside and outside of a property, and covers associated utilities and some aspects of the grounds.
-The methods used to investigate the property are non-invasive, and are tailored towards conventionally-built properties.
+The survey includes a detailed inspection of the interior and exterior features of a property and includes associated utilities and some aspects of the grounds.
+The methods used to investigate the property are non-invasive and are tailored towards conventionally-built properties.

 Unsure if this is the survey for you?
 Compare the RICS Homebuyer report with our other RICS approved surveys, or contact us and one of our friendly team will be happy to discuss your survey options.